EXTEND3D-GmbH/Vigitia-ROS2/Readme.md

 The touch tracker uses the saved xml files from the calibration as input and posts them on the appropriate topics as a camera_info as well as a tf frame.
 - Start all nodes with `ros2 launch src/launch/touch.launch.py`
   - Note that either the calibration or the touch tracker can be started at a time in the current configuration
+  - Do not forget to set the correct launch arguments on the command line or in the launch file for the calibration files that were saved during calibration.
 - The `static_pose_injector` will inject the projector calibration on the appropriate topics
+  - Two launch parameters can be set to define the path to the projector intrinsics and extrinsics
 - `degginger_draw` will spawn a window which will listen to published touch events and inject them into windows events, such that they are received on the same monitor/projector on which the window is visible.
 - `touch_tracker` uses the Azure Kinect to detect touches and publishes them
   - Internally it uses a leanring background which takes 5-10 seconds to completely refresh on a static scene